utsb-fmm/bipartisan-set-matlab/README.md

 ## If you use this program in a published work, please cite:

-S. Boudet, "Bipartisan/Range voting in two rounds reaches a promising balance between efficiency and strategy resistance", preprint, 2023
+Boudet, S. Bipartisan/Range Voting in Two Rounds Reaches a Promising Balance between Efficiency and Strategy-Resistance.
+Preprints 2023, 2023090388. https://doi.org/10.20944/preprints202309.0388.v1